 This stone will create a stunning 5 carat oval diamond ring without breaking the bank.

-If you are in the market for a princess, emerald or Asscher shape diamond, I recommend you begin your search at Blue Nile and Enchanted Diamonds.
+If you are in the market for a princess, emerald or Asscher shape diamond, I recommend you begin your search at Blue Nile and James Allen.
 They usually have a good inventory of well cut diamonds in these shapes.

 This elegant 5 carat emerald cut diamond from Blue Nile displays top notch performance.